borntofrappe/game-development/04 Super Mario Bros/README.md

 - `Level`, how to generate a level with different features

+    0. generate a level with a random backgrounds, tiles and tile tops

+    1. add pillars

+    2. add chasms

 From these demos, there is a considerable learning curve to develop the full game, and the different `Super Mario Bros \*` demos are my attempt at building the game in increments.

 <!-- 0. -->